thindil/steamsky/README.md

 ## Running Steam Sky

 ### Linux
-If you use downloaded binaries, you don't need any additional libraries.
-Just run `./steamsky.sh` script to start game.
-Game will not works if you try to start it by binary file `steamsky`.
+If you downloaded the binaries, you're set.
+Just run the `./steamsky.sh` script to start the game.
+The game will not work without some variables set in that script.

 ### Windows
-If you compiled the game or use downloaded binaries just clicking on `steamsky.exe` in `bin` directory should run it.
+If you compiled the game or downloaded the binaries just clicking on `steamsky.exe` in the `bin` directory should run it.

 ### Starting parameters
-You can set game directories by starting parameters.
+You can specify the game directories through command-line parameters.
 Possible options are:

-* --datadir=[directory] set directory where all game data files (and directories like ships, items, etc.) are.
+* --datadir=[directory] This is where the game data files are kept.
    Example: `./steamsky.sh --datadir=/home/user/game/tmp`.
    Default value is *data/*

-* --savedir=[directory] set directory where game (or logs) will be saved.
-Game must have write permission to this directory.
+* --savedir=[directory] This is where savegames and logs are kept.
+   The Game must have write permission to this directory.
    Example: `./steamsky.sh --savedir=/home/user/.saves`.
    Default value is *data/saves/*

-* --docdir=[directory] set directory where game documentation is (at this moment important only for license and changelog files).
+* --docdir=[directory] This is where the game documentation is.
    Example `./steamsky.sh --docdir=/usr/share/steamsky/doc`.
    Default value is *doc/*.

-* --modsdir=[directory] set directory where game modifications are.
-Example:
+* --modsdir=[directory] This is where mods are loaded from.
-  `./steamsky.sh --modsdir=/home/user/.mods`.
+   Example:`./steamsky.sh --modsdir=/home/user/.mods`.
    Default value is *data/mods/*

-* --themesdir=[directory] set directory where game themes are.
-Example:
+* --themesdir=[directory] This is where custom themes are loaded from.
-  `./steamsky.sh --themesdir=/home/user/.mods`.
+   Example: `./steamsky.sh --themesdir=/home/user/.mods`.
    Default value is *data/themes/*

-Of course, you can set all parameters together: `./steamsky.sh --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`
+Of course, you can set all parameters together:
+`./steamsky.sh --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`

 Paths to directories can be absolute or relative where file `steamsky` is.
 For Windows, use `steamsky.exe` instead `./steamsky.sh`.